4. Working with the Browser

 Check out the Live Projects section of the Managing Files and Sets chapter for in depth information regarding how Project folders and Sets work in Live.

-5.5.6 User Folders
+4.5.6 User Folders

 Live’s browser allows you to work with your creative tools regardless of where they are installed on your computer.
 This allows you to, for example, store large sample collections on one or more external drives, and still use the browser to access their contents - there is no need to keep files in a single centralized location.

-In order to work with your own folders in Live, you must first add them to the browser, either by dropping them directly into the Places section from the Explorer (Windows)/Finder (Mac), or by using the Add Folder option in the browser’s sidebar.
+In order to work with your own folders in Live, you must first add them to the browser, either by dropping them directly into the Places section from the Explorer (Win)/Finder (Mac), or by using the Add Folder option in the browser’s sidebar.

 After adding a user folder, Live will scan it, which “teaches” the browser about its contents.
-How long the scanning process takes depends on the amount of files and sub-folders contained in the folder.
+How long the scanning process takes depends on the number of files and sub-folders contained in the folder.
 A spinning wheel next to the Places label indicates that scanning is still in progress.
 Once completed, the files in the folder will be accessible from Places.

 Adding a user folder does not actually move the folder to a new location, but simply makes it available in Live’s browser.
-If you reorganize your drives using Explorer (Windows)/Finder (Mac), Live may not be able to find user folders that have been moved or renamed.
+If you reorganize your drives using Explorer (Win)/Finder (Mac), Live may not be able to find user folders that have been moved or renamed.
 Additionally, if a user folder is contained on an external hard drive, and Live is opened while the drive is not connected, the folder will not be found.

 A user folder that cannot be located by Live will still appear in the browser but its name will be grayed out.
-You can attempt to find it by using the right-click(Win) / CTRL-click(Mac) context menu’s Locate Folder command, or tell Live to “forget” the folder via the Remove from Sidebar command.
+You can attempt to find it by using the context menu’s Locate Folder command, or tell Live to “forget” the folder via the Remove from Sidebar command.
 You can also use this command to remove folders that aren’t missing, but which you simply don’t want to work with anymore.

 Note: Only add discrete content folders to Places rather than entire hard drives.
 Adding hard drives or very large folders can slow the indexing process, or the content may need to be continually re-indexed each time Live is started.

-5.7 Previewing Files
+4.7 Previewing Files

 Live allows you to preview samples, clips, and instrument presets directly in the browser.
 This can help give you an idea of how something sounds before adding a new element to your Set.